 A well-grown spider plant (Chlorophytum) is a magnificent thing.
 The plant grows easily in baskets or atop columns with arching leaves.
 The variegated variety is by far the most common.
 Over time, a mature plant will send out plantlets or offsets on long stems that form an impressive hanging display.

 These plantlets can be easily repotted to create new specimens.
 Spider plants are not picky about water, light, or temperature.

 03 of 07

 Snake Plant and Mother-in-Law's Tongue

 In the same family that includes dracaena and liriope, there are many varieties of sansevieria (S. trifasciata or S. trifasciata laurentii) that are exceptionally tough.
-They like plenty of light, but they can handle less if necessary, and they are not too particular about watering—that is, if it is not too much.
+They like plenty of light, but they can handle less if necessary, and they are not too particular about watering—as long as it is not too much.
 They also thrive in an office environment.

 When repotting is necessary, the main clump can be easily divided.
 These plants are striking additions to a collection.
 The snake plant features green on green bands on sword-like leaves, while the mother-in-law's tongue has yellow leaf margins.

 There are many varieties of Dracaena suitable for home growth.
 The D. draco and D. marginata are wonderfully easy plants that tolerate a wide variety of conditions.
 These plants feature arching leaves from a woody stem.Continue to 5 of 7 below.